drkvogel/bb-quizzes/matrix/matrix.md

 work out how to display part of css icon

+could use $.get(url, data, success) to get part of html?

 look at Snap
 are pages/screens fixed? why the data matrices? or as many as you can do in 2 minutes - up to 18?